infinum/qa-handbook/Automation/Way of work.md

 When asserting results in failure, the test execution is usually aborted.
 However, sometimes you do not want to abort the test but let it finish.
 Therefore, it is important to know about the difference between types of assertions.

-#### Hard asserts
+#### Hard assert

 Hard asserts refer to asserts that stop the test execution in case of an assertion error.
-In case the assert has been put in the middle of the test, this is where the test stops.
+In case assert has been put in the middle of the test, this is where the test stops.

 This type of assert should be used when you do not want the test to continue since the condition for further steps might not have been met.
 For example, you need to have a user created before continuing to the next screen/page.
 If the user is not created, there is no point in continuing with the tests.
 The test should be marked as _fail_.

-#### Soft asserts
+#### Soft assert

 Soft asserts refer to asserts that do not stop the test execution in case of an unexpected result.
-This type of asserts are also useful since you can have more than one.

-You can have multiple asserts throughout the test.
-The test will not fail if any of the asserts fail.
+This type of assert is also useful because you can have multiple asserts throughout the test.
+The test execution will not stop if any of the asserts fail.
-When the test comes to an end, you will get the result on all asserts that failed.
+When the test comes to an end, you will get the result on all failed asserts.

 For example, you have a screen with a list of values that you want to check, but those values are not a precondition to any of the following steps.
 If any of the values are incorrect, it will not affect the following steps.
 You can simply add as many soft asserts as there are values on the screen and check that all of them match the expected result.

-One difference compared to the hard assert is that you will usually have to collect all the soft asserts at the end of the test.
-Something which is not needed for the hard assert.
+One difference compared to hard assert is that, in some libraries, you have to collect all soft asserts at the end of the test (see example below).
+Otherwise, the asserts are not evaluated.

 Example using [softest](https://pypi.org/project/softest/):